peteryzhang6/The-Law-of-One/Density/6th Density.md

 41.6: Then could you say that sixth-density entities are using that mechanism to be more closely co-Creators with the Infinite Creator?
 - **Ra:** I am Ra.
 This is precisely correct as seen in the latter portions of sixth density seeking the experiences of the gateway density.

+43.15: Then is sixth-density harvest strictly of social memory complex because again we have compassion blended back using wisdom?

+**Ra:** I am Ra.
+This is quite correct.

+43.24: I am simply trying to trace the, you might say, the evolution of this catalyst that then, as you say, changes in fifth density.
+I might as well complete this and ask if there is any ingestion of food in sixth density?

+**Ra:** I am Ra.
+This is correct.
+However, the nature of this food is that of light and is impossible to describe to you in any meaningful way as regards the thrust of your query.
 # personal understanding/distortion
 at the end of 6D STS, one of the must learned lesson, I think, is that of forgiveness/reconcilation.
 To recall and understand the heartless action of oneself did to other selves and to feel the pain of others as self; to deal and resolve the pain of others as self; to feel the pain caused by the heartless actions of other to self; to deal and resolve the pain that felt by others of knowing their heartless actions through self; and so on and on.